nhm-herpetology/museum-NGS-training/Unit_01/README.md

 # Unit 1: Introduction to short read sequencing and library preparation
 **Summary**

->In this unit participants will learn:
+In this unit participants will learn:

--The basics of short read sequencing (Lecture)
+* The basics of short read sequencing (Lecture)
--To construct NGS libraries (Molecular Laboratroy)
+* To construct NGS shotgun libraries (Molecular Laboratory)
--To prepare raw Illumina data for downstream analyses (Computer Laboratory)
+* To prepare raw Illumina data for downstream analyses (Computer Laboratory)

-# Contents
+# Companion instructions
 **Molecular Laboratory**
 >Description will go here.

 **Computer Laboratory**
->Description of lecture and labs.
+You will need a Unix Command Terminal or PuTTY interface

+Example datasets:

+* Illumina HiSeq (download here)
+* Illumina MiSeq (download here)

 I think you should use an
 `<addr>` element here instead.